 If your computer is connected to Internet directly, please visit whatismyipaddress on your computer to acquire the IP address.
 Then open Remote Mouse on your mobile device, enter the IP address to connect.

-6. What should I do if I encounter laggy?
+7. What should I do if I’ve experienced laggy?

 1. If you are using Wi-fi connection, the following methods will help.